suleman1220/address-book-frontend/README.md

 # AddressBook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+This is a basic address/phone book app frontend made with angular 10.

 ## Development server